mousemke/flounder/README.md

 + `allowHTML`- (boolean) Renders the data text as HTML.
 With this option enabled, any api call that must compare text will need the exact html in order to be a match

-+ `classes`- (object) Contains configurable classes for various elements.
-The are additional classes, not replacement classes.
++ `classes`- (object) Custom CSS classes for Flounder DOM elements (overrides defaults; only the classes specified will be overridden).

 + `data` - (array) select box options to build in the select box.
 Can be organized various ways